Linguistx/testsite/README.md

 There are two dicitonry files: ```conlang-dictionary.md``` contains the Conlang to English translations, and ```English-dictionary.md``` contains the English to Conalng translations.

-A word entry begins with a single # symbol eg:
+A word entry begins with a single # symbol, eg:

+    # word

+This makes "word" searchable in your website.
+After that standard Markdown syntax can be used to make sub-headings and lists:

-    # My word
+    # word
     /pronunciation of word/
     ### noun
     1. definition one